Gnishik

 Gnishik (Գնիշիկ) is a village in the Areni Municipality of the Vayots Dzor Province in Armenia.

-Nature
+Geography

 Natural habitats vary from semi-desert to mountain steppes and meadows.
 The vicinity of Gnishik has been considered to be a Prime Butterfly Area, where a wide variety of rare butterflies, including Papilio alexanor, Colias chlorocoma, Pseudochazara schahrudensis, Tomares romanovi, Phengaris arion, and a number of others can be observed.

 Municipal administration

 Gnishik was previously a community, which included the town of Mozrov, and had a combined population of 132 in 2011.